ibm-cloud-docs/cephaas/enable-fusion-services.md

 - The cluster is associated with the deployment.
 - The deployment has available storage capacity.

+## Understanding Fusion services
+{: #about-fusion-services}

+When you enable Fusion services for a cluster, you grant the cluster permission to use storage in the deployment.
+This action cannot be undone.

+After Fusion services are enabled, the cluster can access block, file and object storage.

-## Enable Fusion services
+## Enabling Fusion services
 {: #enable-fusion-steps}

 1. Open your Fusion as a Service deployment.
-2. Click the **Clusters** tab.
+2. In the left navigation, click **Clusters**.
-3. In the cluster list, select the cluster that you want to manage.
+3. In the cluster list, locate the cluster for which you want to enable Fusion services.
-4. Open the cluster details page.
+4. Click the cluster name to open the cluster details page.
-5. Click the action to enable Fusion services.
+5. In the cluster details page, click the **Manage storage** button or the overflow menu (⋯) and select **Manage storage**.

+   The **Manage cluster storage** side panel opens.

-6. Review the assigned quota, if the UI shows a quota value during the flow.
+6. Review the information in the side panel:

-7. Confirm the action.
+   **For this cluster to begin using deployment storage, Fusion services must be enabled.
+This allows workloads to access block, file, and object storage.**

+   **Grants this cluster permission to use storage in this deployment.
+This action cannot be undone.**

+7. Toggle the **Enable Fusion services** switch to the on position.

+8. Click **Save** to enable Fusion services, or click **Cancel** to close the side panel without making changes.

-After the action completes, the cluster can use deployment storage based on the assigned quota.
+After you save, Fusion services are enabled for the cluster.
+The cluster can now use deployment storage based on the assigned quota.

 ## What happens after you enable Fusion services
 {: #post-enablement}